chrisjohnson16/astra-streaming-demo/README.md

 3. To create an Astra DB sink, go to the your Astra Streaming tenant and click on the Sinks tab.
 Once there click Create and fill in the form with the information based on what we've done to this point.
 You'll consume the `stocks-enriched` topic and you'll need to use the following mapping.
 Do not use the default mapping if the field is populated:

     ```
 uid=value.uuid,symbol=value.symbol,trade_date=value.date,open_price=value.openPrice,high_price=value.highPrice,low_price=value.lowPrice,close_price=value.closePrice,volume=value.volume
     ```

     For the token, you'll use the token value found in the credentials file you just downloaded when creating your Astra DB instance.
 Use the defaults for everything else.

-4. Copy the <YOUR GITHUB PROJECT DIR>/stock-prices-10.csv file to /tmp/stocks directory.
+4. Copy the `<YOUR GITHUB PROJECT DIR>/stock-prices-10.csv` file to the `/tmp/stocks` directory.
 You should see 10 records inserted into the table once it completes.

 ### Change Data Capture

-Now that we have a table, let's enable CDC on it and look at what gets created.
+Now that we have a table, let's enable CDC and look at what gets created.

 1. Click on the CDC tab in your Astra DB instance.
 Click the `Enable CDC` button at the top right and then pick your tenant, keyspace, and enter the table name.
 The table should be enabled quickly.